greenplum-db/gpdb/gpdb-doc/markdown/best_practices/encryption.html.md

 Encryption can be used to protect data in a Greenplum Database system in the following ways:

 -   Connections between clients and the master database can be encrypted with SSL.
 This is enabled by setting the `ssl` server configuration parameter to `on` and editing the `pg_hba.conf` file.
-See "Encrypting Client/Server Connections" in the *Greenplum Database Administrator Guide* for information about enabling SSL in Greenplum Database.
+See "Encrypting Client/Server Connections" in the *Greenplum Database Administrator Guide* for information about activating SSL in Greenplum Database.
 -   Greenplum Database 4.2.1 and above allow SSL encryption of data in transit between the Greenplum parallel file distribution server, `gpfdist`, and segment hosts.
 See [Encrypting gpfdist Connections](#section_kjt_3kr_bs) for more information.
 -   Network communications between hosts in the Greenplum Database cluster can be encrypted using IPsec.
 An authenticated, encrypted VPN is established between every pair of hosts in the cluster.
 Check your operating system documentation for IPsec support, or consider a third-party solution such as that provided by [Zettaset](https://www.zettaset.com).
 -   The `pgcrypto` module of encryption/decryption functions protects data at rest in the database.
 Encryption at the column level protects sensitive information, such as passwords, Social Security numbers, or credit card numbers.
 See [Encrypting Data in Tables using PGP](#section_emf_3kr_bs) for an example.